About Our Research

-Autumn 2012 has seen the publication (below) of WiJ’s widest-ranging research to date with a detailed analysis of the front pages of all the major newspapers.
-Led by WiJ chair, Jane Martinson and members of the committee, the research reveals the differences in the way men and women are written about (and photographed) by the press; and at how many of the main news stories are written by women journalists.
+We regard informing and leading the debate by researching major issues of concern to our members and our industry as a key part of our remit – most recently with an analysis of the front pages of all the major newspapers, which revealed the differences in the way men and women are written about (and photographed) by the press; and how many of the main news stories are written by women journalists.